louchesprocket/pgnutil/README.md

 * 	opponentelo: when the "-mp" (match player) option is used, output the value of the "Elo" header for the opposing player
 * 	gameno: causes pgnutil to output the game's ordinal position within the PGN file
 * 	plies: causes pgnutil to output the number of half-moves present in the game
+* 	cbplayers: for Aquarium games only, and in conjunction with the "-cb" option (see [Time (Aquarium Only)](#time-aquarium-only), below), causes pgnutil to output the names of players whose clocks fell below the indicated time threshold
+* 	lowclockwhite: for Aquarium games only, causes pgnutil to output the lowest clock value for the white player (see [Time (Aquarium Only)](#time-aquarium-only), below)
+* 	lowclockblack: for Aquarium games only, causes pgnutil to output the lowest clock value for the black player (see [Time (Aquarium Only)](#time-aquarium-only), below)
 * 	textsize: causes pgnutil to output the size (in characters) of the original game text

 Thus, the command: